 Protests on the wane against Macron's labour reforms

-PARIS: Thousands of French trade unionists took to the streets on Thursday (Oct 19) to denounce President Emmanuel Macron, but low turnouts suggested the resistance is running out of steam.
+PARIS: Thousands of protesters took to the streets of France on Thursday (Oct 19) to denounce President Emmanuel Macron's planned labour reforms, but low turnouts suggested the resistance is running out of steam.

 "I hope people will wake up," said Johann Le Saux, a 38-year-old railway worker and activist of France's largest union, the CGT, which called the protest along with the smaller Solidaires union.